Ayrton-Rodrigues/Ayrton-Rodrigues/README.md

 - 👨‍💻 Student of Information Systems and Front-End Development
 - 🌱 I am currently learning the following technologies: **JavaScript, HTML, CSS**
-- 👀 I am very interested in learning React.js and Vue.js in the future
+- 👀 I am very interested in learning React.js and Angular in the future.

 <br><br>
 ## 🛠 &nbsp;Tech Stack